espressif/idf-im-cli/docs/en/index.rst

 =============================
 :link_to_translation:`zh_CN:[中文]`

-The ESP-IDF Installation Manager(EIM) streamlines the setup process for working with ESP-IDF and integrated development environments (IDEs) across various platforms.
-This cross-platform installer simplifies the installation of prerequisites, ESP-IDF itself, and essential tools, providing a consistent and user-friendly experience on macOS, Linux, and Windows.
+The ESP-IDF Installation Manager (EIM) simplifies the setup process for ESP-IDF and integrated development environments (IDEs) across multiple platforms.
+This cross-platform installer facilitates the installation of prerequisites, ESP-IDF itself, and essential tools, offering a consistent and user-friendly experience on macOS, Linux, and Windows.

 Features
 ----------------

+- cross-platform
+- configurable
+- repeatable
+- easy to use
-- feature 1
+- multilingual
-- feature 2
+- easily deployable

 For more about this project please see https://github.com/espressif/idf-im-cli